-Is it possible that out of the contradictions of medicine one can develop the possibilities of politics?
+s it possible that out of the contradictions of medicine one can develop the possibilities of politics?
 The example I want to describe is not going to create a new social order.
 It is, however, the beginning of an effort to free people from medical clienthood, so that they can perceive the possibility of being citizens engaged in political action.

-The example involves a community of about 60,000 people on the west side of Chicago.
-The people are poor and Black, and the majority are dependent on welfare payments.
-They have a voluntary community organization which encompasses an area in which there are two hospitals.
+The example involves a community of about 60,000 people on the West side of Chicago.
+The people are poor and black, and the majority are dependent on welfare payments.
+They have a community organization which is voluntary, not a part of the government.
+The community organization encompasses an area in which there are two hospitals.

 The neighborhood was originally all white.
-During the 1960s it went through a racial transition and over a period of a few years, it became largely populated with Black people.
+During the 1960s it went through a racial transition.
+Over a period of a few years, it became largely populated with black people.

-The two hospitals continued to serve the white people who had lived in the neighborhood before transition, leaving the Black people, struggling to gain access to the hospitals' services.
+The two hospitals continued (analogous to colonial situations) to serve the white people who had lived in the neighborhood before transition.
+The black people, therefore, struggled to gain access to the hospitals' services.

 This became a political struggle and the community organization finally "captured" the two hospitals.
-The boards of directors of the hospitals then accepted people from the neighborhood, employed Black people on their staffs, and treated members of the neighborhood rather than the previous white clients.
+The boards of directors of the hospoitals then accepted people from the neighborhood, employed black people on their staffs and treated members of the neighborhood rather than the previous white clients.